 BS, Wilmington College

-Ryan Musgrave has a varied background and experience in the field of athletic training and brings a tremendous amount of educational diversity to the Athletic Training Program.
+Ryan Musgrave has a varied background and experience in the field of athletic training and brings a tremendous amount of educational diversity to the Athletic Training Program and the Health Science Major.
 Ryan has worked with professional athletes and Olympians to high school and junior high students.
-From his time working in these settings, he is able to bring valuable experiences into the classroom and clinical setting, not only benefiting the athletic training students, but also the student athletes at Heidelberg.
+From his time working in these settings, he is able to bring valuable experiences into the classroom and clinical setting, not only benefiting the athletic training students, but also the student-athletes at Heidelberg.

 Ryan currently resides outside of Tiffin with his wife, Jennifer, their daughter Emma and dog Spielman.

 ATR 269: Axial and Abdominal Evaluation and Diagnosis

 ATR 345: Lower Extremity Orthopedic Examination and Diagnosis